openmovementproject/openmovement/Docs/ax3/ax3-auxiliary.md

 ## Exporting/Loading Auxiliary Data

+### OmGui

+Light and temperature can be exported in *OmGui* software by following these steps:

+1. Ensure your *Workspace* set to a folder containing `.cwa` data files (use *Choose Working Folder* to select a folder).
+2. In the *Data Files* tab, select the `.cwa` data file you would like to export the data from.
+3. Click *Plugins...* in toolbar in the *Data Files* tab.
+4. Ensure *Convert CWA* is selected as the Plugin, and click *Run...*
+5. You must enter a file name in the *Output file name and format* box, the same as the source `.cwa` file is recommended.
+6. Ensure *CSV* is selected.
+7. Under *Streams to convert*, click *Light* / *Temperature* / *Battery* as required.
+8. Select a time format, *String yyyy-mm-dd hh:mm:ss.f* is recommended.
+9. Click *Convert Now*
+10. A `.csv` file, with the name you specified, will be created in the Workspace folder.

+The exported `.csv` columns will be, for AX3 or AX6 (accelerometer-only mode):

+> `Time, Ax(g), Ay(g), Az(g), LightADC, TemperatureADC, BatteryADC`

+...or, for AX6 (with gyroscope enabled):

+> `Time, Ax(g), Ay(g), Az(g), Gx(d/s), Gy(d/s), Gz(d/s), LightADC, TemperatureADC, BatteryADC`

+`LightADC`, `TemperatureADC` and `BatteryADC` depend on the selected *Streams to convert*, and are to be interpreted as described above

 ### CSV Exporter

-One way to quickly export the auxiliary data from the CWA file is to use the [`cwa-convert`](https://github.com/digitalinteraction/openmovement/tree/master/Software/AX3/cwa-convert/c) tool to create a .CSV file.
+One way to quickly export just the auxiliary data from the CWA file is to use the [`cwa-convert`](https://github.com/digitalinteraction/openmovement/tree/master/Software/AX3/cwa-convert/c) tool to create a .CSV file.
 See link for cross-platform usage or, if you have [OmGui](https://github.com/digitalinteraction/openmovement/wiki/AX3-GUI) installed, you can run the command (where `CWA-DATA.CWA` is your filename):

 ```cmd
 "%ProgramFiles(x86)%\Open Movement\OM GUI\Plugins\Convert_CWA\cwa-convert.exe" "CWA-DATA.CWA" -nodata -t:block -skip 240 -light -temp -batt > "OUTPUT.CSV"